 About the Project Director: Mary Kaswende has worked for many years a primary school teacher and teacher trainer in the field of Special Education.
 She was inspired to open the school after recognising the need not only to appreciate and develop the potential of children with special educational needs, but also to raise awareness of this potential in the local community.
 Mary specialises in intellectual impairment and autism in Tanzania and Kenya.

-Volunteers can go to St Dymphna's Monday to Friday 9am - 4pm to help with the following things:
+Monday to Friday 9am - 4pm to help with the following things:

 - Teaching disabled or intellectually impaired children ranging from 3-22yrs